 avoid and keep.
 Be your own critic.
 This will save time and

 For starters, choosing colors can be tricky.
 If you choose colors that do not go together, you will end up in a muddy or unpleasant color scheme.

-For example, magenta and purple look beautiful individually but they do not look great when placed together.
-As they are too close in the color wheel, they do not complement each other.
+For example, magenta and purple look beautiful individually, but they do not look great when placed together.
+As they are too close to each other in the color wheel, they do not complement each other.

 Hence, it is essential to understand the color wheel.
-Experiment with color combination to get confidence in selecting right colors.
+Experiment with color combinations to get confidence in selecting the right colors.